-College football coaches are always looking to recruit football players who will have a direct impact for their teams.
-There are many moving parts in the recruiting process and all schools recruit players differently.
-Each school has positions they need to be filled, a specific measurable they look for per position, and many other factors that play into who they want to offer scholarships to.
+College football coaches are always looking to recruit football players who will directly impact their teams.
+There are many moving parts in the college football recruiting process; all schools recruit players differently.
+Each school has positions that need to be filled, a specific measurable they look for per position, and many other factors that play into who they want to offer scholarships to.
 Learn how you can get recruited to play college football.

 With over 1 million high school football players, only about 6% (just over 70,000) will get the opportunity to play college football in the NCAA.
-This means the chances of you playing at the next level are very slim, which is why you need to start working on increasing your exposure immediately.
+This means the chances of you playing at the next level are slim, so you need to start working on increasing your exposure immediately.

-We want to give you all of the right tools and resources to be successful in order for you to accomplish your goals and reach that next level.
+We want to give you the right tools and resources to accomplish your goals and reach that next level successfully.

-To help you, below are 10 tips to get recruited for football.
+To help you, below are ten tips to get recruited for football.